Leetream/PCKemperWebsite/content/authors/admin/_index.md

 ## About Me

-Philipp C. Kemper is a PhD candidate in Political Science at the University of Duisburg-Essen, where he works on the use of video games for virtual world simulations in the experimental social sciences.
-His research interests include video game simulations, virtual world experiments, inequality research, and welfare state research.
-He also works as a project officer in the ERC funded [POLITSOLID](https://achimgoerres.de/politsolid) project by [Prof. Dr. Achim Goerres](https://achimgoerres.de/).
+Hi, I'm Philipp C. Kemper.
+I'm a PhD candidate in Political Science at the University of Duisburg-Essen, where I work on the use of video games for virtual world simulations in the experimental social sciences.
+My research interests include video game simulations, virtual world experiments, inequality research, and welfare state research.
+I also work as a project officer in the ERC funded [POLITSOLID](https://achimgoerres.de/politsolid) project by [Prof. Dr. Achim Goerres](https://achimgoerres.de/).